Ian Hamilton Finlay: Art

-Finlay's use of Nazi imagery led to an accusation of neo-Nazi sympathies and anti-semitism.
+Finlay's use of Nazi imagery led to an accusation of neo-Nazi sympathies and antisemitism.
 Finlay sued a Paris magazine which had made such accusations, and was awarded nominal damages of one franc.
 The stress of this situation brought about the separation between Finlay and his wife Sue.

 Finlay also came into conflict with the Strathclyde Regional Council over his liability for rates on a byre in his garden, which the council insisted was being used as commercial premises.
 Finlay insisted that it was a garden temple.

 One of the few gardens outside Scotland to permanently display his work is the Improvement Garden in Stockwood Discovery Centre, Luton, created in collaboration with Sue Finlay, Gary Hincks and Nicholas Sloan.

 Finlay was nominated for the Turner Prize in 1985.
 He was awarded honorary doctorates from Aberdeen University in 1987, Heriot-Watt University in 1993 and the University of Glasgow in 2001, and an honorary and/or visiting professorship from the University of Dundee in 1999.
 The French Communist Party presented him with a bust of Saint-Just in 1991.
 He received the Scottish Horticultural Medal from the Royal Caledonian Horticultural Society in 2002, and the Scottish Arts Council Creative Scotland Award in 2003.
-Awarded in the Queen's New Year's Honours list in 2002, Finlay was a CBE.
+Finlay was appointed a CBE in the Queen's 2002 New Year Honours.

 Finlay's work has been seen as austere, but also at times witty, or even darkly whimsical.

 He is represented by the Wild Hawthorn Press, the Archive of Ian Hamilton Finlay, which works closely with the Ingleby Gallery (Edinburgh) and the Victoria Miro Gallery (London) in the U.K.

 Collaborators

 Finlay's designs were most often built by others.
 Finlay respected the expertise of sandblasters, engravers and printers he worked with, having approximately one hundred collaborators including Patrick Caulfield, Richard Demarco, Malcolm Fraser, Christopher Hall, Margot Sandeman.
-He also worked with a host of lettering artists including Michael Harvey and Nicholas Sloan.
+He also worked with a host of lettering artists including Michael Harvey and Nicholas Sloan and Vincent Butler.